elemprod/lptask/test/POSIX/README.md

 used for calculating the task time to expiration.
 The program verifies that interval is correctly calculated for the possible timer roll over conditions.

 ## Context Test
 test/POSIX/projects/context_test/

 The project tests configuring and starting tasks from different contexts.
-Tasks are added from inside a signal handler to simulate task being accessed from inside an embedded interrupt handler.
-The signal is timer triggered at random intervals.
+Tasks are added from inside a separate thread to simulate task being accessed from inside an embedded interrupt handler.

 ## Interval Test